giantswarm/giantswarm-js-client/docs/OrganizationsApi.md

 <a name="deleteOrganization"></a>
 # **deleteOrganization**
-> V4GenericResponse deleteOrganization(authorizationorganizationId, , opts)
+> V4GenericResponse deleteOrganization(authorization, organizationId, , opts)

 Delete an organization